SeanKilleen/seankilleen.github.io/_posts/2012-06-27-how-to-remove-table-formatting-in-excel-2010-field-notes.markdown

 Just changing the formatting to "Normal" doesn't remove the programmatic features of table formatting (I can still sort my data as a table, etc. which I don't want to be able to do.

 ###Solution
-This is called "converting to a range." to convert a table back to a range:
+This is called "converting to a range."
+To convert a table back to a range:

 * Highlight the table in your spreadsheet
 * The `Design` tab will appear on the ribbon menu.
 Click it to enter the design section.